-The City of Victoria has committed to an 80 per cent reduction in greenhouse gas (GHG) emissions compared to 2007 levels and a shift to 100 per cent renewable energy by 2050.
-Hitting this target will require bold action to overcome institutional barriers and unlock opportunities for greater reductions.
+The City of Victoria has committed to an 80 per cent reduction in greenhouse gas emissions compared to 2007 levels and a shift to 100 per cent renewable energy by 2050.
+As of 2021, emissions have dropped by 24 per cent from 2007.
+Reaching this target will require bold action to accelerate emissions reductions.

 Climate Leadership Plan Progress Report 2022 [PDF/4.3MB]